dhatim/python-license-check/README.rst

 dependencies and return an error if some packages are not compliant against the given strategy.

+The tool has 3 levels of checks to select from:

+Standard (default):
-A package is considered as not compliant when its license is in the unauthorized license list or is unknown.
+    A package is considered as compliant when at least one of its licenses is in the authorized license list, or if the package is in the list of authorized packages.

+Cautious:
-A package is considered as compliant when its license is in authorized license list, or if the package is in the list of authorized packages.
+    Same as *Standard*, but a package is **not** considered compliant when one or more of its licenses is in the unauthorized license list, even if it also has a license in the authorized license list.
+A package is still compliant if present in the authorized packages list.

+Paranoid:
+    All licenses listed for a package must be in the authorised license list for the package to be considered compliant.
+A package is still compliant if present in the authorized packages list.

 How to install
 ==============